 Club members regularly travel and compete across the state, interstate, and even internationally from Bendigo to Busselton, Noosa to Port Macquarie, New Zealand to Hawaii.

-For further information please contact John Flood on 0438 415 235 or email us and we'll get back to you as soon as possible.
+For further information contact John Flood on 0438 415 235 or Contact Us via our website

 Teams may also enter any of the races mentioned above.
 You may race in teams of two or three people - one person doing the swim leg, one the bike leg and one the run leg, or a combination of disciplines, for example team member one does the swim and the run leg, while team member two does the ride.
 Membership and Race Entry Fees will apply to EACH team member.